 Read on to see what to expect from your prenatal appointments and also what kind (and how many) ultrasounds you are likely to get.

 Transabdominal ultrasounds will also need access to your belly as well.
-Wearing a two-piece outfit enables you to easily lift your shirt as needed, which would be hampered by wearing a dress or other one-piece outfit.
+Wearing a two-piece outfit enables you to easily lift your shirt as needed, which can be challenging with a one-piece outfit like a jumpsuit.

 Prenatal visits are the best way to keep an eye on the health of both your and your unborn baby.
 As your pregnancy progresses, you will visit your doctor or midwife more frequently, but the exams will be fairly standard.